monotone-studio/monotone/README.md

 #### Five Seconds to Mars

-Disabling WAL allows us to get maximum out of the storage performance and not get bound by IO.
-Write is in-memory.
-Partitions are compressed, flushed, and synced ASAP by background workers to disk.

-The expected compression rate using `zstd` is `25-86x`, and write performance is more than `1.5 billion` metrics per second for a single thread writer.
+Following results depend on your hardware (ram / cpu) and can be scaled further by playing with the benchmark settings.

+Maxing out metrics: (1000 bytes per event = 250 metrics per event):

 ```
 monotone bench -n -s 1000
 write: 6949800 rps (6.95 million events/sec, 1760.04 million metrics/sec), 6714.01 MiB/sec
 ```

+The expected compression rate using `zstd` is `25-86x`, and write performance is more than `1.5 billion` metrics per second for a single thread writer.

 Please note that writing 5+ GiB into memory requires appropriate memory capacity to fit the updates until it is flushed to disk.

-Those results depend on your hardware and can be scaled further by playing with the benchmark settings, like doing parallel writing to the independent storage instances:
+Parallel writing to two independent storage instances:

 ```
 monotone bench -n -s 1000 -i2